An exciting year ahead, save your copy of our 30-year anniversary agenda.

 "In times of radical change, it is vital to come together to share, inform, inspire on how we as housing professionals can manage that change.
 We must continue to make our contribution to societies that include and support.
 Housing Europe’s 2018 programme is full and it just requires your presence at our conferences and meetings, on our blog and Τwitter to bring it to life."

-European Multi-level Skills offensive – The key to assuring public support for the Energy Transition
+European Multi-level Skills offensive – The key to ensuring public support for the Energy Transition

 This conference will broaden the perspective to address awareness, skills and confidence gaps along the construction supply chain, within our administrations and amongst our citizens, which continue to slow the demand and speed of renovation roll-out across the region.
 We will also consider the EU strategy to address this gap with a focus on European Structural and Investment Funds and the skills Agenda, now in the post-2020 program period, which is under preparation.
 This will be the final PROF/TRAC event.